wiqid/anomalies/README.md

 ### warning

-as we are using chaotic systems, the output is not guaranteed to stay within the set range and will occasionally go higher or lower. especially the sakarya module can be wildly chaotic and may crash, needing a restart. if it is important that the output does not go outside the set range, then it is advised to put a limiter or clamp module on the output.
+as we are using chaotic systems, the output is not guaranteed to stay within the set range and will occasionally go higher or lower. (especially the sakarya module can be wildly chaotic and may freeze, needing a restart.) if it is important that the output does not go outside the set range, then it is advised to put a limiter or clamp module on the output.